lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 task_local -- Returns the value associated with the current task.
 The value is set with the `set_task_local` function.

 mixed `task_local` ()

+The programmer must be a wizard, or `E_PERM` is raised.

 **Function: `threads`**